Our postal address is ePRINTit™, 7820 S Quincy Street, Willowbrook IL 60527

 The ePRINTit™ Web site is a general audience site which is neither designed nor intended to collect personal information from children who are under the age of 13.
 In order to ensure compliance with the provisions of the Children’s Online Privacy Protection Act (COPPA), children under the age of 13 should not provide any personal information to this site.
 We request that parents and guardians supervise their children’s online activities.

 The ePRINTit™ Web site contains a forum which permits individuals to interact online.
 Any information you transmit online in this forum will be KEPT PRIVATE by ePRINTit™ and will never be shared with third parties.
+All data sent for document processing by ePRINTit™ can be completely destroyed by Customer and all data is automatically destroyed in its encrypted form within 8-days of submission.
+Customer receives notice of this destruction and data expiry in their mobile APP and Private Web portals.
+All documents are provided with a count-down clock indicating this expiry and destruction date.

 How do we use your personal information?